Crugudar/OPP-Homework-Unit-2-/README.md

 Those are all the commands you can use, they are all case insensitive and were made error-proof.
 This menu will show until you type "exit" (or any phrase beggining with exit :P).

 From this moment, the program works as requested by the OPP Homework.
 Remember that you cannot convert a Lead to Opportunity if it doesn't exists, and all of those obvious things.
 But don't worry, we have managed all exceptions so you can act as a dumb monkey if you want c: have fun!

+## TDD

+Yes, we also had to do some testing.
+We have to confess that this wasn't fun, but our program now is robust as a rock!
+(We can discuss if it was worth it later...)

+The "Test" classes are inside src/test/java/com/ironhack/utils/:
+* ScanInfoTest
+* CheckerTest
+* CommandTest